Amy Jordan of the Annenberg School for Communication says jokes about drugs could trivialize the danger they pose to children.

 Penn in the News

-Arthur Caplan of the School of Medicine discusses accusations of negligence against HMO Kaiser’s organ-transplant programs.
+Arthur Caplan of the School of Medicine discusses stem-cell legislature and the media's effect.

-William Labov of the School of Arts and Sciences says language differences in America are becoming easier to track.
+Richard Leventhal of Penn Museum and the School of Arts and Sciences says international alliances are they key to enriched museums.

 Sherrill Davison of the School of Veterinary Medicine says there are many resources in place should avian flu become a reality.

 Jack Guttentag of the Wharton School authors an op-ed on subprime mortgages.